 However, brokers speculate that shares in UK businesses could drop because foreign traders are reluctant to invest in an unstable economy.

-Moneyfacts have confirmed that existing pension funds saw their highest returns last year since 2009.
+In 2016, Moneyfacts confirmed that existing pension funds saw their highest returns since 2009.

-However, the Office for Budget Responsibility predicts that pensioners could be worse off in the next five years.
+However, the Office for Budget Responsibility predicts that pensioners could be worse off over the next 5 years.